kataweb/wp2syslog/readme.txt

 2. Show log, with query filter

 == Changelog ==

+= 1.0.0 =
+* changes: Refactoring with helping of some phpunit tests.
+* changes: The string ident 'core', which is added to each wp core message, is changed to more eloquent 'wpcore'.
+* new: added client ip and user-agent to infos logged by default

 = 0.2.3 =
 * bugfix: error in wp2syslog function (thanks Bobo)